apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 The next is that there are special topics within the TVM community that benefit from additional attention.
 These topics include, but are not limited to, microTVM and VTA.
-Special "Topic Guides" can be created to index existing material, and provide context on how to naviagate that material most effectively.
+Special "Topic Guides" can be created to index existing material, and provide context on how to navigate that material most effectively.

-To facilitate newcomers, a special "Getting Started" section with installation instructions, a overview of why to use TVM, and other first-experience douments will be produced.
+To facilitate newcomers, a special "Getting Started" section with installation instructions, a overview of why to use TVM, and other first-experience documents will be produced.

 # Reference-level explanation